cheshire-cat-ai/docs/mkdocs/quickstart/installation-configuration.md

 ```

 The first time you run the `docker compose up` command,
-it will take several minutes to build the Docker Cat image.
+it will take several minutes to pull the Docker Cat image.

-Once finished, the Cat will be living and running!
+You will see three new folders:

+ - `data`: where long term memory and settings are stored
+ - `plugins`: where you can install and develop plugins
+ - `static`: folder to serve static files from

 ## First configuration of the LLM